CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 To view the debugger go to the `Sources` tab of Chrome developer tools which we opened above.

-To tell the debugger to stop we need to create a something called a `breakpoint`, it's an instruction to the debugger to stop execution and await instruction from us.
+To tell the debugger to stop we need to create something called a `breakpoint`, it's an instruction to the debugger to stop execution and await instruction from us.

 We can place a debugger in one of two ways.
 We can either insert a line into our called saying